Hube2/acf-to-content/README.md

 * $to_content: The (STRING) value that you want to insert into the_content (default value is `false`)
 * $value: The original value(s) of the ACF field being saved
 * $post_id: The post ID of the post being saved
-* $field: The ACF field array
+* $field: The ACF field array for the current field

-If you return any string value from this filter in $to_content this will cause your value to be stored and it will also cause this plugin to not further filter the value.
+If you return any string value from this filter in `$to_content` this will cause your value to be stored and it will also cause this plugin to not further filter the value.
 In other words, your filter will completely override any filters built into this plugin, now and in the future.